Bikini Countdown: 25 Ways to Get Ready for Swimsuit Season

 Reduce Bloating: Boost Fiber

 Besides curbing your appetite, fiber can prevent that archenemy of the bikini-clad: constipation and bloating.
 By keeping you regular, a high-fiber diet may help your tummy look flatter.
-Just be careful about adding too much too quickly.
+Just be careful about adding too much too quickly and drink plenty of water.
 Some high-fiber foods, such as beans, can make bloating worse at first.
 Other sources of fiber include veggies, fruits, and whole grains.

 Reduce Bloating: Skip the Salt